Frostist/RGB-LED-Strip-ESP8266-Homekit/README.md

 # Homekit ESP8266 - RGB Ledstrip
 A simple project that allows for the control of a RGB (4-pin) LED Strip to be controlled natively by Apples Homekit

-Go [here](https://github.com/Frostist/Wills-Homekit-Stuff) to see all the rest of my Homekit projects!
+Go back to [Will's Homekit stuff](https://github.com/Frostist/Wills-Homekit-Stuff) to see all the rest of my Homekit projects!

 # Notes:
 - You'll need to download/have the [ardunio IDE](https://www.arduino.cc/en/software)